DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-_Estimate spectral resolution assuming the spectrum has a fixed number of pixels per resolution element_.
+*Assign a resolution to spectral bins, assuming that the spectrum is designed to have a fixed number of bins per resolution element.*

+This recipe is useful to populate the `resol` column in a spectrum (needed to fit the absorption systems) when it is empty, and information about the original sampling of the data is available.
+It does *not* try to infer the resolution from, e.g., the width of unresolved spectral feature.

 ###  Estimate error from RMS
 <table>
   <tbody>
     <tr>